-Flexible funds can be --- and have been --- used for a variety of transportation projects and The following proprograms. vides several more examples of how flexible funds have worked For communities around the nation, and how the key elements of a multimodal planning process -- the development of planning partnerships, integration of transportation and land use, and taking a problem-solving approach to transportation planning --can help areas maintain mobility, reduce congestion, and provide more options for travel, while promoting community and economic development goals,
+Flexible funds can be --- and have been --- used for a variety of transportation projects and programs.
+The following provides several more examples of how flexible funds have worked for communities around the nation, and how the key elements of a multimodal planning process --- the development of planning partnerships, integration of transportation and land use, and taking a problem-solving approach to transportation planning ---can help areas maintain mobility, reduce congestion, and provide more options for travel, while promoting community and economic development goals.